 If you let the baking paper overhang the sides of the tin, the nougat will be easier to remove from the tin later.
-Confectioner’s rice paper (not to be confused with Asian rice paper used for Vietnamese rice paper rolls) is available from select delicatessens, Middle Eastern grocers and specialist food shops.
-If it proves difficult to track down, you can still make nougat; use lightly greased baking paper instead (though while confectioner’s paper is edible, baking paper will have to be removed).
-Once all this is done, you’re ready to start.
+Confectioner's rice paper is available from select delicatessens, Middle Eastern grocers and specialist food shops.
+If it proves difficult to track down, you can still make nougat; use lightly greased baking paper instead (though while confectioner's paper is edible, baking paper will have to be removed).
+Once all this is done, you're ready to start.

-From this point it’s quite straightforward, but focus and timing remain key.
-Once the honey is whisked into the eggwhite and the syrup has started cooking, don’t walk away: it can be mere seconds between having a syrup that’s not quite ready and one that’s overcooked.
-The sugar thermometer is your greatest ally here: watch it like a hawk and you’ll have no worries.
+Once the honey is whisked into the eggwhite and the syrup has started cooking, don't walk away: it can be mere seconds between having a syrup that's not quite ready and one that's overcooked.
+The sugar thermometer is your greatest ally here.
 Once the required temperature is reached, turn your mixer to low speed and pour the syrup down the side of the bowl.

 If additional flavours appeal, such as vanilla, rosewater or orange-blossom water, now's the time to add them.

 Increase the mixer speed once again and watch a snowy white, glossy mixture take shape.
-You’re almost there now – just stir in the fruit and nuts (a sturdy metal spoon or spatula makes this a lot easier) and tip the mix into your prepared tin.
+Stir in the fruit and nuts (a sturdy metal spoon or spatula makes this a lot easier) and tip the mix into your prepared tin.
 Use a hot palette knife (dip it in hot water then dry it quickly) to press the mixture into the tin, cover it with extra rice paper and then weight it with your extra tin (or cardboard) and some food cans.

 Your nougat should set overnight, but this is weather-dependent - humidity or extreme heat will slow the setting time.
 Cut it into squares or fingers and store them in an airtight container between sheets of baking paper.